Progradungula otwayensis: Distribution and habitat

-Behavior
+Behaviour

 Odd-clawed spiders are nocturnal.
 During the day, they rest inside their retreats in the tree hollows.
 An hour or so after sunset, they emerge to build their webs or to hunt.

 Along with Progradungula carraiensis and Macrogradungula moonya, odd-clawed spiders are one of the only three species belonging to the family Gradungulidae that are cribellate.
 Unlike other members of the family which are all cursorial (active roving hunters), these three species are ambush predators that construct snares.
 The snares are made from silk spun from specialized spinnerets known as the cribellum, and combed with the row of bristles (the calamistrum) on their fourth leg pair.
 Unlike normal spinnerets, the cribellum produces extremely fine silk that can easily entangle prey without the need for glue.
 The snares of all three species are distinctively ladder-shaped, in contrast to the snares of other cribellate spiders from other families.

 The larger part of the odd-clawed spider's web is composed of a network of supporting threads built up to 2 m above the ground.
 Two lateral support threads extend from this network and are attached to vegetation or ground below.
 These threads are held more or less parallel to each other by several short bridge threads.
 The spider spins the catching ladder in between them, composed of a loose irregular zigzag of cribellate thread.
 The catching ladder and the supporting webs are usually built far from the retreat of the spider in the tree hollows, as far as 3 m away.
 The retreat and the webs are connected to each other by a single sturdy thread.